Dr Debbie Stuart DClinPsych, MSc, MSc, BSc

 I trained and worked as a clinician in the NHS for 13 years until July 2016.
 During my most recent years in the NHS I held a senior position which, as well as seeing clients, involved managing a service, providing training placements and teaching staff and doctoral students.
 Alongside my private practice, I now also hold an academic post part-time.

-I have my own practice in a quiet location in SW16, where I offer evening and daytime appointments to individuals, couples and families.
+I have my own practice in a quiet location in SW16 (please click through to my own website for details), where I offer evening and daytime appointments to individuals, couples and families.
 Over the years I have developed a specialist interest in working with relationship issues.
 This includes helping those individuals who are struggling to find or maintain healthy relationships as well as working with couples who need help in negotiating the issues they are faced with.
 However, I also see individuals with a range of other issues such as anxiety, depression, or the effects of trauma or illness.
 Often people come to me because they just feel they are struggling with life, whatever the cause or the name we give it.

 What To Expect